 Social Media Marketers have used these mechanisms for years… Now politicians have joined the crowd.
 In Germany, as well as in other countries.
 Donald Trump has huge success on social media – and whatever you think of him, you cannot deny that this is to a high degree due to posting simple but provocative comments to complex problems and discussions.

-These radical right-wing politicians use the same principles as terror organisations and islamic groups – they are growing a filter bubble around their political views.
+These radical right-wing politicians use the same principles as terror organizations and islamic groups – they are growing a filter bubble around their political views.

 So, It’s All Facebook’s Fault, Right?